Staging and grading of anal cancer

 Grade 1 (low-grade)

-The cancer cells tend to grow slowly and look similar to normal cells (they are well differentiated).
-These cancers are less likely to spread than higher-grade cancers.
+The cancer cells look similar to normal cells (called well differentiated).
+They grow slowly and are less likely to spread.

 Grade 2 (moderate-grade)